 Whether your favorite is corn, watermelon, peaches, green beans, or tomatoes, there seems to be some new local produce popping up at the farmers market every week.
 I, for one, am hard-pressed to choose a favorite.

 I think for me it might be a combo of seasonal flavors, like blackberries + mint or sweet corn + zucchini.
 Right up at the top of the list are heirloom tomatoes, especially if fresh herbs like basil and thyme are involved.

-Serve it with a big green salad and this is the ideal summer supper.
+Serve it with a big green salad, corn on the cob, or anything that comes out of your garden, and this is the ideal summer supper!

 What is Caprese?

 In Italian, Caprese means “of Capri”, which is an island in Italy’s Bay of Naples.

 Caprese often refers to a type of salad containing mozzarella, tomato, basil, and olive oil.